harrymayr/Zendure-HA/README.md

 - Get telemetry data from your Hyper 2000
 - Set the charge and discharge values

+### 1.0.8 (2025-03-03) ALPHA

+- Updated a number of sensors with the correct type/uom.
+- Renamed HyperManager to ZendureManager,since other devices should be added in the future
+- Refacter the class structure to be able to add other devices (Added Hyper 800) without testing
+- Added additional logging on connecting to Zendure

 ### 1.0.7 (2025-03-02) ALPHA

 - Updated a number of sensors with the correct type/uom.